Teorija/PgEditor/README.md

 ### Version 2.0 - Planned Features

 - add a selection tool for auto fill, auto tiling, cut, copy and paste
 - add general auto fill tool
+- extend and improve capabilities of current GUI widget library

 ### Version 2.0 - To Do List